(keep reading to learn what happened)

 Instead, she’s working at another business called Pipestone System.

-Calumet Inn was the only Minnesota Hotel Hell episode.
+Calumet Inn was the only Minnesota Hotel Hell episode from the show.

 If you want to see some other nearby hotels that Gordon Ramsay visited, you can check out my updates for Angler’s Lodge in Island Park ID, The Roosevelt Inn in Coeur d’Alene, ID, and Landoll’s Mohican Castle in Loudonville, OH.